lukrycyfa/crowdfund-tutorial-main/Crowd-Fund-Tutorial-with-Eth-Brownie-on-Celo.md

 #### 4.2.2 Deploying The Smart Contract

 - To interact or make use of our contract either locally or on the testnet our contract needs to be compiled and then deployed for that purpose we will be creating a deploy script to deploy our contract, a config file for deployment configurations, and a .env file for our keys.
-In the ./scripts the default directory for scripts create a deploy.py file to populate with our deploy script and create a brownie-config.yaml file in the root directory (brownie-config.yaml default naming convention for a brownie config file) for our deployment configuration and a .env file we will use in populating our keys
+In the ./scripts the default directory for scripts create a deploy.py file to populate with our deploy script and create a brownie-config.yaml file in the root directory (brownie-config.yaml is default naming convention for a brownie config file) for our deployment configuration, and a .env file we will use in populating our keys

-- By default when creating an Eth-brownie script a `main()` function should be defined in it (e.g. in a deploy.py file), so when the script is called the function is executed e.g. `brownie run deploy.py` executes the `main()` in it.
+- By default when creating an Eth-brownie script a `main()` function should be defined in it (e.g. in a deploy.py file), so when the script is called the function is executed e.g. `brownie run deploy.py` executes the `main()` function in it.
 - Here is another way to create and call an Eth-brownie script having several functions.
-Create the script (e.g. running.py)and  define your functions e.g. `getBlogs()` or `getDonations()` and while calling the script just call the function alongside the script i.e. `brownie run running.py getBlogs` or `brownie run running.py getDonations`.
+Create the script (e.g. running.py) and define your functions e.g. `getBlogs()` or `getDonations()` and while calling the script just call the function alongside the script i.e. `brownie run running.py getBlogs` or `brownie run running.py getDonations`.
 For the deploy script we will stick to the default approach and use the other method for the scripts we will be using to interact with our project on the chain.

 - Create the .env file and populate these keys with the extracted keys from the previously created metamask accounts and do make sure you have funded accounts.